 Travellers arriving into The Islands of Guernsey must read thoroughly and complete the self-isolation legal and advice data form which can be found here.

 Guernsey and Sark are currently in Phase 5b of the Covid-19 exit from lock down strategy, detailed below.
-While preparations for a next phase of the exit from lock down, Phase 5c, are already well in place and will see reduced travel restrictions, the restrictions outlined below are likely to remain in place until at least October 2020
+Preparations for a next phase of the exit from lock down, Phase 5c, are already well in place and we will enter this phase from 26th October.

 Phase 5b distinguishes between Group A, B & C countries.